S3-working-group/s3-practical-guide/src/focused-interactions/governance-meeting.md

 ![right,fit](img/meetings/governance-meeting.png)

-Groups of people meet at regular intervals to create and evolve agreements relating to drivers they are accountable for.
+Groups meet at regular intervals to decide what to do to achieve objectives, and to set constraints on how and when things will be done.

 A governance meeting is usually: